 In kiosks, product diversity and uniqueness often trumps offering a specialty service.
 Reddit users were asked about their experience with a mall kiosk, and the answers are fairly indicative of common consumer behavior.

 For example, someone who sold accessories for gadgets made a huge profit, while someone offering to repair mobiles failed miserably.
 Food stalls are often a runaway hit in malls- even better if they offer something which is unique and isn’t available anywhere in the rest of the mall.
-For all non-food kiosks your success solely depends on the quality and diversity of products you have to sell.
+For all non-food kiosks, your success solely depends on the quality and diversity of the products you have to sell.

 What do you need to set up a kiosk apart from the space itself?
 You need products, of course, and someone to man the kiosk if you’re not going to do it.
 Here are a few things to think about:

 - How much inventory you need to have at the kiosk location